jokale/jokale.github.io/_posts/2020-06-02-redux_flow_joanna_style.markdown

 ```

-We access the data from our store with passing mapStateToProps as the first arguement into our connect() function.
-This just allows us to have access to grab state from the store from the store.
-But in order for that to happen we must create a mapStateToProps function which is allowing us to grab the specific state from our store that allows us to pass our components props.
+We access the data from our store with passing mapStateToProps as the first argument into our connect() function.
+This just allows us to have access to grab state from the store.
+But for that to happen we must create a mapStateToProps function which is allowing us to grab the specific state from our store that allows us to pass our component's props.
 This function is returning the data we need which in this case is the threadds.

 We then render the specific global state in our specific components as props
 ```
 <Threaddlist threadds={this.props.threadds}/>
 ```

 Then our component mounts which means that the HTML within my container and the HTML within my Threaddlist component has been rendered onto the DOM.
 The can be accessed if necessary and also allows to manipulate the DOM and fetch any data needed.

 ```